Equipment Maintenance: Types, Costs & Real-World Examples

 Pen and Paper

-While it’s not the most technologically savvy method, pen and paper are the quickest and easiest way to get started as you log equipment maintenance actions.
+While not the most technologically savvy method, pen and paper offers the quickest and easiest way to start logging equipment maintenance actions.
 Of course, there are more drawbacks to this approach than electronic mediums; for instance, it can be difficult (and messy) to track what’s been done or needs to be done, especially if inspections need to be rescheduled.
 Hand-writing anything is also more time-consuming than other approaches and also more likely to be lost and ignored by your maintenance team.

 As a manager, this method will force you to constantly chase down your maintenance technicians to figure out the progress of a work order to see if it’s in progress or completed.